kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Lab-Scenario-Preview/Module16.md

 After completing this lab, you will be able to:

-- Briefly explore the Azure policy page.
+- Briefly explore the Azure policy page
-- Impact of tag.
+- Impact of tag
--  Steps to remediate a non-compliant resource group.
+- Steps to remediate a non-compliant resource group

 ## Architecture Diagram